-- It enables us to calculate the actual capital invested in the business.
+- Enables the user to calculate the actual capital invested in the business

-- The trend of working capital of the business can be determined by comparing the Balance Sheets of successive years and corrective measures can be taken, where necessary.
+- The working capital trend of the business can be determined by comparing the balance sheets from successive years—corrective measures can be taken, where necessary

-- It enables us to ascertain the proprietary interest of a person or business organization.
+- Enables the user to ascertain the proprietary interest of a person or business organization

 Specimen/Format of Balance Sheet

-Under this format, the left-hand side lists liabilities of the business as on the last day of the accounting period as well as the detail of its capital position.
-Various assets of the enterprise are listed on the right-hand side of the balance sheet.
+Under this format, the left-hand side lists the liabilities of the business as on the last day of the accounting period as well as the details of its capital position.
+Various assets are listed on the right-hand side of the balance sheet.

 Note 1: Assets of the same class are grouped together.
-All fixed assets together and all current assets together.
+All fixed assets are grouped and all current assets are grouped.

-Note 2: The balance of the capital account is calculated as under:
+Note 2: The balance of the capital account is calculated as follows:

 About the Author